-Summer Lodge Country House Hotel, Restaurant and Spa’s much loved restaurant is renowned for its locally sourced, seasonally inspired dishes, and the hotel’s very own kitchen garden provides an abundance of delicious produce for the restaurant.
+Summer Lodge Country House Hotel's much loved restaurant is renowned for its locally sourced, seasonally inspired dishes, and the hotel’s very own kitchen garden provides an abundance of delicious produce for the restaurant.
 Here, Executive Chef Steven Titman shares his tips on growing your own seasonal fruit, veg and herbs in your own kitchen garden.

 What makes Summer Lodge’s kitchen garden so special?